BrianOSullivanGit/Somatic_AF_Spectra/README.md

 ./run.bash 50 chr19_500KB.bed
 ```

-### Set-up reference directory.
+### Set-up Reference directory.
 Before running the simulations you will need to set up the Somatic_AF_Spectra/Reference directory.
 This consists of downloading/creating a set of reference files that are required by the simulations.

-Please note that if you have a previously downloaded / indexed version of any of these reference files you may copy / create a link to it here to save time/bandwidth (directory contents shown at the end of this section).
 The first step in setting up the Reference directory is to download the version of the Mutect2 panel-of-normals (PON) used in these simulations.
 This is a controlled file located on the GDC repository.
 You will need a GDC token and access to the gdc-client tool to download it.
 See the following link about how to get token based access to GDC controlled data (https://gdc.cancer.gov/access-data/obtaining-access-controlled-data) and https://gdc.cancer.gov/node/159 to download a copy of the gdc-client for your platform.
 In the example below we use a Ubuntu x64 client.
 Once it's downloaded, unpack the PON VCF and the corresponding index file to the Somatic_AF_Spectra/Reference directory (as shown below).

 ```